20th Battalion Combat Team (Philippines)

 20th Battalion Combat Team, is a combat unit of Philippine Army from 1940s to 1950s.
 I was organized to combat communism and anti-dissidents campaigns in Luzon specifically against Huks.
-However, it was known as the second unit sent to Korea as part of Philippine Expeditionary Forces to Korea (PEFTOK) to replaced the battered 10th Battalion Combat Team.
+However, it was known as the second unit sent to Korea as part of Philippine Expeditionary Forces to Korea (PEFTOK) to replace the battered 10th Battalion Combat Team.

 Organization

-After World War II the Philippine Army reorganized its units into Battalion Combat Teams instead of larger organizations due to its limitation with personnel and budget.
+After World War II the Philippine Army reorganized its units into battalion combat teams instead of larger organizations due to its limitation with personnel and budget.
 20th Battalion was assigned within Luzon island and in 1951 it was selected to replace the first battalion in Korea.
-The Battalion was moved to Camp Marikorea for training.
+The battalion was moved to Camp Marikorea for training.
 Volunteers from other units replaced the men who will not go.
 By this time Colonel Salvador Abcede, a war veteran and guerilla leader against the Japanese during World War II.
-Under his leadership the battalion prepared for War.
+Under his leadership the battalion prepared for war.

 Korean War

 Philippine Government sent Philippine Expeditionary Forces to Korea (PEFTOK) to help South Korea thwart Communist North Korea.
-Under the command of Lieutenant Colonel Salvador Abcede, 20th BCT was sent to replaced 10th Battalion Combat Team.
-Advanced elements arrived in September 5, 1951 in Pusan, South Korea.
+Under the command of Lieutenant Colonel Salvador Abcede, 20th BCT was sent to replace 10th Battalion Combat Team.
+Advanced elements arrived on September 5, 1951, in Pusan, South Korea.

 Upon arrival in Korea the battalion was sent to Chorwon area and took over 10th BCT missions.
 They were placed under the operational control of 3rd US Infantry Division from September 1951 to April 1952, then under 45th US Infantry Division from April 1952 to June 1952.
 On April 29, 1952, the Philippine Battalion was deployed along the main resistance line at Kalhwa-dong on the Jamestown line.
-In order to repel the enemy on the T-bone Ridge, the Battalion engaged in 9 battles with CCF on the Hills of Eerie, Arsenal, and Hill 191 between the 18th and the 21st of May.
+In order to repel the enemy on the T-bone Ridge, the battalion engaged in 9 battles with CCF on the Hills of Eerie, Arsenal, and Hill 191 between 18 and 21 of May.
 Six out of the nine battles were hand-to-hand.
-In this series of combats, the Battalion suffered only one wounded soldier while killed 70 of the enemy.
-The Battalion returned home after this fighting.
+In this series of combats, the battalion suffered only one wounded soldier while killing 70 of the enemy.
+The battalion returned home after this fighting.